 This isn’t necessarily true all of the time because like I said unconsciously people simply want to fit in.
 So, it doesn’t mean that they are trying to please you all the time or look up to you all the time.
 It just means that they are trying to fit into that situation.
 So, a cool, little game that you can play, this is a game that only you are going to know about.

 The other people who are participating in the game, they’re not going to know they’re playing.
 They won’t even know what’s going on, but you’ll get amusement out of it and it could be fun.
-So, as I mentioned, a lot of people who are in social situations, they want to fit in, so they will mimic other people’s behaviors.
+So, as I mentioned, a lot of people who are in social situations, want to fit in, so they will mimic other people’s behaviors.

-Go ahead and touch your ear and see if they start to mirror those or feel a little self-conscious, touch their face like you did, things like that.
+Go ahead and touch your ear and see if they start to mirror those or feel a little self-conscious, touch their face as you did, things like that.
 If they do, chances are pretty good that they are telling the truth.
 If they sit there stone-cold then they’re probably trying to push some form of lie.

-However, on the other hand of this where the fun comes in is like if you are at some kind of social event or a party or anything like that, school, wherever you can play with this.
+However, on the other hand of this where the fun comes in is if you are at some kind of social event or a party or anything like that, school, wherever you can play with this.
 Because, now that you know that humans are social creatures and that they want to fit in and belong, you can use this to your advantage and for your entertainment.